FrancoisPorcher/mit-challenge/README.md

 # Satellite Pattern-of-Life Solution: A SIMPLE MODEL AND ADVANCED STRATEGIES ARE ALL YOU NEED

+Representing Team QR_IS, we achieved fourth place in Phase I of the competition https://eval.ai/web/challenges/challenge-page/2164/overview.
 In this repository, we provide all the code needed to reproduce results.

 ## Prerequisits